iggredible/chatty.vim/README.md

 :ChattyQF -c " or :ChattyQF --config
 ```

-It will open a quickfix list.
+It will open a quickfix that lists all histories / instructions / configs.
 When you choose one of them, it will take you to that file so you can read / configure it.

 # Contributing